Spring 2022 and Fall 2022

 Internship Application Materials

-Applications materials should be scaned and sent to firstname.lastname@example.org
+Applications materials should be scanned and sent to firstname.lastname@example.org

 Contact Marie Benson with questions.

-All interns must abide by the same placement rules that apply to student teachers.
-For example, an MC-EA major who does his/her field study at the middle school level must student teach or intern at the elementary level (and vice versa).
+Because MC-EA majors complete their field study at both elementary and middle school levels, student teaching internships may be completed at either the elementary or middle school level.
 An EA-A major who does his/her field study at the middle school level must student teach or intern at the high school level (and vice versa).Forms/documents necessary to apply for a teacher internship are listed below.

 1. Teacher Internship Application Form

-2. THREE (3) Teacher Internship Reference Forms - Applicants should give or send a Reference form to each of their references or have them go online to complete it (and save if preferred).
+2. ONE (1) Teacher Internship Reference Forms - Applicants should give or send a Reference form to one reference or have them go online to complete it (and save if preferred).
 If a reference completes it online, s/he can print the form, sign, and return to you or to the Teacher Internship Office.
-You also need to complete and give a FERPA form to each of your references and to our office for them/us to keep (see #3 just below).
+You also need to complete and give a FERPA form to your reference and to our office for them/us to keep (see #3 just below).

-3. FERPA - Complete and give a FERPA form to each of your references along with the Reference form referred to above.
+3. FERPA - Complete and give a FERPA form to your reference along with the Reference form referred to above.
 F.E.R.P.A. stands for Federal Educational Rights & Privacy Act.
-The purpose is to give your references permission to complete the reference form for you.
+The purpose is to give your reference permission to complete the reference form for you.
 Applicants must also complete and turn in one F.E.R.P.A. form for the Teacher Internship Office (giving us permission to send your paperwork to schools in need of interns.
 For assistance in completing the F.E.R.P.A. form, see #20 after clicking on "here" on the bottom of the page).

 4. Teacher Internship Clearance Form